-Traveling, as a concept, is a lot of fun.
-If you're lucky enough to be able to afford to take vacations now and then, or even if you travel often for work, it can be really rewarding.
+Traveling is fun.
+If you're lucky enough to be able to afford to take holidays now and then, or even if you travel for work, it can be really rewarding.
 Plus, taking time off and getting outside of your comfort zone (literally) can be great for your health.

 "For many people, anxiety about flying on a plane stems from a lack of control," she says.
 "You’re a passenger on a plane with no control over anything."